Deep-Symmetry/afterglow/README.md

-The web interface does provide a nice show control page, though, with access to a scrollable grid of cues, and the ability to track the cues displayed on a physical cue grid control surface like the Ableton Push, so you can control them from either place, and see the names that go with the colored buttons on the control surface:
+The web interface does provide a nice show control page, though, with access to a scrollable grid of cues, and the ability to track the cues displayed on a physical cue grid control surface like the Ableton Push or Novation Launchpad Pro, so you can control them from either place, and see the names that go with the colored buttons on the control
+surface:

 ![Show control](https://raw.githubusercontent.com/brunchboy/afterglow/master/doc/assets/ShowGrid.png)